 Well, in terms of using video and TV, I just wrapped up a new show with the Design Network.
 It’s web based which is exciting to me!
 It’s essentially web based shopping as well as viewing which is cool.
 So viewers can get design tips and see a transformation and if they fall in love with something while viewing, they can just buy it then and there.

-And, on the designers’ side, you also use tech by sharing knowledge.
+And, for interior designers, you also use tech by sharing knowledge.
 Can you talk a little about the Interior Design Camp and Design Campus you co-created?

 Yes.
 A few years ago, when everything started to go online, I saw interior designers struggling in their businesses, trying to make a leap into a new world of marketing.
 Old school designers had no idea about social media.
 There was a disconnect and a need to bring designers on board.